vmware-automation/solutions-import-beta/IBM-DB2-10.1-On-Linux.xml.md

 ###Prerequisites:

-Download the IBM DB2 tar ball and keep it in your local web server folder.
+Download the IBM DB2 tar ball and keep it in local web server folder.

 ###Deployment steps:
 1.Now click on deploy to deploy the application.